 What Are Zero Tolerance Crimes?

-Zero tolerance crimes are offences that follow strict guidelines.
+Zero tolerance crimes are offences that have strict guidelines and top-down imposed policies.
 In most circumstances police officers are not able to exercise their own discretion.
-As well, Prosecutors often can only resolve domestic violence matters in predetermined ways.
+If there are reasonable grounds to suspect that a domestic assault has occurred the police are duty bond to lay charges.
+As well, Prosecutors often can only resolve domestic violence cases in predetermined ways and also have little ability to have the charges dropped.
 Examples of zero tolerance crimes in Toronto include domestic violence, sexual assault, and impaired driving.

 In the past zero tolerance laws have been met with scrutiny.
 Zero tolerance policies, such as those in New York in the 1990s, and California’s three strike rule bred a lot of controversy.
 The policies were accused of having racist consequences.
 As well, they tended to focus more on minor and street level crimes, ignoring white collar crimes.

 In most places zero tolerance policing, as a whole, has been phased out.
 However, a few crimes remain under it’s umbrella.
 The nature of domestic violence charges makes them one of the special cases where these narrow zero tolerance policies applies.
 Without strict initiatives, victims living with the accused often unwilling or feel pressured into not pursuing charges.
 With zero tolerance punishments must be meted out, in hopes of preventing or changing the violent behaviour.